-In the following simple solution, I will show you how I temporarily fixed Adsense Notifier 0.9.8 to work with Firefox 3.
-The Adsense Notifier is an addon for Firefox that displays Adsense statistical information in the Firefox status bar.
-This Allows an Adsense user to view their earnings at a glance instead of logging into the Adsense website multiple times a day.
-It was created by Allen Holman of mincus code and has become a quite popular addon for many Adsense users.
+In the following simple solution, I will show you how I temporarily fixed AdSense Notifier to work with Firefox 3.
+The AdSense Notifier is an addon for Firefox that displays statistical information in the Firefox status bar.
+This Allows users to view their earnings at a glance instead of logging into the AdSense website multiple times a day.
+It was created by Allen Holman of mincus code and has become a quite popular addon for many AdSense users.

 - Right click